lextoumbourou/notes/notes/permanent/gale-shapley-algorithm.md

 Step 1.

 All the men propose.
-Since all choose Sally, she takes her first preference John.
+Since everyone chose Sally, she took her first preference, John.

 Step 2.

-All the remaining men, propose to the next on their list.
-Jacob chooses Jill and Bob chooses Doris.
-Jacob is Jill's number one preference so she accepts.
+All the remaining men propose to the next on their list.
+Jacob chooses Jill, and Bob decides Doris.
+Jacob is Jill's number one preference, so she accepts.
 As does Doris.

-Here the algorithm is written in Python code.
+Here, the algorithm is written in Python code.
 It's commonly executed with a while loop that continues to find proposals until no unmatched pairs exist.

 ```python
 def gale_shapley(men_preferences, women_preferences):